Law School Admission Test: Fingerprinting controversy

 Starting October 1973, those taking the LSAT were required to have fingerprints taken, after some examinees were found to have hired impostors to take the test on their behalf.

 A controversy surrounding the LSAT was the requirement that examinees submit to fingerprinting on the day of testing.
 Although LSAC does not store digital representations of fingerprints, there is a concern that fingerprints might be accessible by the U.S. Department of Homeland Security.
 At the behest of the Privacy Commissioner of Canada, the LSAC implemented a change as of September 2007 which exempts Canadian test takers from the requirement to provide a fingerprint and instead requires that Canadian test-takers provide a photograph.
 Starting with the June 2011 admission of the LSAT, LSAC expanded this policy to include test-takers in the United States and Caribbean; LSAC therefore no longer requires fingerprints from any test takers, and instead requires that they submit a photograph.

+LSAT─India

+LSAC started administering the LSAT for Indian law schools in 2009.
+The test is administered twice a year by a Pearson on behalf of LSAC.
+There are around 1300 law schools in India, however LSAT─India scores are accepted by only about 10-15 private law schools in the country.
+These scores are not accepted anywhere else in South Asia, and as a result participation in the LSAT─India has been low.